 This variety of olive is medium in size and symmetrical in shape.
 When it has reached its optimum ripeness state, it acquires a red-violet color.

-The olive oil that is produced from the Hojiblanca olive has a great variety of flavors and aromas.
+The olive oil that is produced from the Hojiblanca olive is called Hojiblanca olive oil, that has a great variety of flavors and aromas.

 As for its bitter taste, it is very balanced.
 Neither very bitter nor very soft, just right.
 At the end, the characteristic hotness of olive oil is appreciated.